traderjoe-xyz/joe-docs/docs/0-intro.md

 - Liquidity is aggregated vertically instead of horizontally
 - Liquidity positions are fungible
 - Liquidity positions are not restricted to uniform distribution across its price range; they can be distributed in any shape desired
+- Swap fees have a variable component that increase during times of volatility